 When Stryker obtains vulnerability information through surveillance or other sources, an assessment of the vulnerability’s exploitability and impact is conducted.
 Based on the assessment report, Stryker determines if further actions similar to providing security updates and/or providing information to the customer in targeted time.
 Vulnerability information may also be requested by Stryker at any time.

-Any potential security vulnerabilities that the customer may become aware of due to SmartMedic Device must be communicated to Stryker customer care and the same will be handled through the post market complaints management process to do the assessment and take required actions including any updates needed for the customers.
+Any potential security vulnerabilities that the customer may become aware of due to SmartMedic Device must be communicated to Stryker customer care and the same will be handled through the post market complaints management process to do the assessment and take required actions including updates/patches for the customers.

 3.4 System Characterization and System Assets

+SmartMedic solution is comprised of

+SmartMedic Device

+SmartMedic device calculates the data such as weight & position with the help of sensors.

+SmartMedic Tablet

+SmartMedic solution’s tablet is responsible to route the data to the Stryker cloud storage for further analysis.

+SmartMedic Nurse Station Application

-with the help of sensorsThe Nurse Station Application will be used to monitor the weight, position data, and trend of weight and position change on SmartMedic devices safety.SmartMedic Solution is used to retrieve the health vital data i.e., weight, position etc. The SmartMedic Device is intended to provide an alert for any unexpected change in the health vitals, and uses the device’s data to visualize the current health condition of the patient in real time.
-This enables effective decision making for the health personnel before they even go into the operating room for the daily health inspection.
+The Nurse Station Application will be used to monitor the weight, position data, and trend of weight and position change on SmartMedic devices safety.

-This device is used for sending data and information to SmartMedic solution’s tablet that in turn sends data to the Stryker cloud storage for further analysis.
-This device will not allow the user to transfer the patient’s data to any other external or connected system for further processing.
-The patient data is encrypted and stored locally and on the cloud under the particular logged user hospital entity.
+Secure Communication Network

+Communication network is used to transmit the information from hospital’s environment to cloud.

 3.5 System Security Context and Intended Environment